 After a stint managing an environmental community project and completing an MSc in energy policy, she used the financial freedom afforded her by living on a solar-powered boat on Deptford Creek to focus on volunteering to establish Selce.
 She led the delivery of Selce’s first and second share offers and installations and was one of the architects of our fuel poverty alleviation and energy efficiency initiatives.

 Laura is our administrator who keeps our office in order, in addition to supporting Katherin with energy advice in the Spanish/Latino community.

 Yunus Emre Nas

 Yunus is an Environmental Science graduate who is passionate about the environment and climate change.
-He provides energy advice in English and Turkish for fuel poor clients, and is also a Domestic Energy and Retrofit Assessor who can produce EPC’s and assess the conditions of homes.
-He is keen to put his experience, knowledge and skills to practice and make a positive impact within his local community and make London a more sustainable and environmentally friendly city.
-Yunus is also passionate about in sustainability, electric cars, and astrophotography.
+He provides energy advice in English and Turkish for fuel-poor clients and is also a Domestic Energy and Retrofit Assessor who can produce EPC’s and assess the conditions of homes.
+He is keen to put his experience, knowledge, and skills into practice and make a positive impact within his local community and make London a more sustainable and environmentally friendly city.
+Yunus is also passionate about sustainability, electric cars, and astrophotography.

 Fuel poverty lead